2.3.1. Satellite images.

 In these situations, it's best to draw the road by focusing on the locations of the bridge pillars:

-Cases may occur where bridge pillars are located in a valley significantly below road level and thus don't accurately reflect the location of the road in the image (see the red arrows).
+Sometimes bridge pillars located in a valley significantly below road level are displaced from the road in the satellite image (see the red arrows).
 In these cases, it's best not to draw the road based on the pillars, but rather based on the road:

-Bridges that intersect a valley may remain on the same plane as other sections of that same road.
+Bridges that intersect a valley may remain on the same plane as other sections of that same road (i.e. not rising above road level).
 In these cases, you may not need to shift the road line in relation to the bridge floor.
-For example:

 Depending on the level of illumination on Earth's surface at the moment the image was captured, rivers and channels may be colored or shaded differently:

-You may only be able to determine that what you're looking at is a river based on the fact that rivers and streams usually form a hydrographic network.
-Furthermore, you may only be able to discern that an item is a river if you follow the direction of the line on the image: if it's connected to a reservoir or another river, it's probably a river:
+You may only be able to determine that you are looking at a river unless you see that it is part of a larger hydrographic network.
+Track what map items the line connects to.
+If it's linked to a reservoir or another river, then it's probably a river:

 The same applies to channels.
-Channels are usually straight lines and you can only distinguish them from roads if you follow the direction of the line.
+Channels are usually straight lines; usually you can distinguish them from roads if you follow where the line came from and where it's going.
 If it's linked to a reservoir, then it's probably a channel:

-Another important feature of rivers is meanders (river bends).
+An important characteristic of rivers is meanders (river bends).

 Meanders that separate off from the riverbed often form oxbow lakes (which are distinguished by their arched outlines).
 If you see oxbow lakes, this is a clear sign that a river is near.